-Puri, being a coastal district of Orissa, is famous for its historic antiquities, religious sanctuaries, architectural grandeur, seascape beauty, moderate climate.
-It holds a wealth of attraction for the visitors.
-It boasts of a continuous history from the 3rd Century B.C. to the present day, and its unique monuments like those of Lord Jagannath at Puri, the Sun God at Konark are famous in the world.
+Puri, the spiritual capital of Odisha is considered as a major fulcrum of pilgrimage in India.
+As a tourism center, Puri is famous for its historic antiquities, religious sanctuaries, architectural grandeur, seascape beauty and moderate climate.
+Being a coastal district of Odisha, it is situated near Bay of Bengal.
+Its golden beaches are another attraction for world over tourists.
+Puri is a rich depository of attractions for its visitors from the 3rd Century B.C.
+Even today it does not loses its charm.
+We can say now it is becoming a major visiting destination from both tourism and religious point of view.
+The city is successfully entered its name in world map of tourism for its ancient Kalinga architecture and as a fourth Dham of Hindus.
+This hub of attractions include unique monuments like those of Lord Jagannath temple, the Sun God at Konark are famous in the world.
 It has the Chilika Lake--one of the largest brackish water lakes in India that holds a picturesque Seascape beauty.
 It offers an ideal resort for birds which migrate from different parts of the continent.
-By virtue of its geographical location, the climate of Puri is equable through out the year.
+By virtue of its geographical location, the climate of Puri and its safe beaches are welcoming world over guests throughout the year.

 Raghurajpur : Raghurajpur is 12Km from Puri on Bhubaneswar road in 203 National highway, near Chandanpur.
-One has to take a right turn from Chandanpur Bazar by noticing the Orissa Tourism signage to Raghurajpur.
-Famous for Pattachitra, Raghurajpur - the artisans’ village, is a living museum itself.
-Every household has a painter and can show you lavishly painted, the age-old tradition paintings on canvas, skil (tassar) and other varieties like papier mache, masks, stone idols, sculptures, wooden idils and toys and many more.
+Raghurajpur - the artisans’ village, is a living museum itself.
+Every household has a painter and can show you lavishly painted, the age-old tradition paintings on canvas, skil (tassar) and other varieties like Pattachitra, papiermache, masks, stone idols, sculptures, wooden idils and toys and many more.

 The recently drawn mural paintings on the house walls are a step forward to make impression about survival of the past glory.
 One can contact any house in this village for the painting.
 The village ambience is also heart touching.
 This is a Heritage Craft Village of Orissa.